Pittsburgh Maulers (1984): History

 The team finished 3–15, tying the Washington Federals for the worst record in the league.
 However, while undermanned, they were not nearly as bad as their record indicated.
 They were in part victims of a very tough schedule.
 They played nine games against playoff teams and caught a lot of the other teams when they were hot—Oklahoma and New Orleans early and San Antonio and Jacksonville late.
 Seven of their losses were by fewer than 10 points.

 The team was built around the idea that Dallas Cowboys longtime third-string QB Glenn Carano would be a strong starter in the USFL.
 To support Carano, the team had RB Mike Rozier–the second straight Heisman Trophy winner to sign with a USFL team–and WR Greg Anderson, who caught 63 passes.
 Carano had his moments but he struggled overall, completing only 53.7% of his passes with 13 touchdowns and 19 interceptions.
 Backup Tom Rozantz was expected to mostly carry a clipboard, but he ended up playing a lot and he struggled as well.
 However, either would have been a disappointment, as most fans expected the Maulers to pick Steve Young rather than Mike Rozier.
 Even bringing in former Arizona Wranglers star WR Jackie Flowers did not turn around the offense.
 The defense, led by CB Jerry Holmes and DE Sam Clancy finished a respectable eighth in points allowed.
 In spite of this, they were hobbled by a low-octane offense.

 In the middle of a 17-7 loss to the Memphis Showboats, DeBartolo told general manager George Heddleston to tell Pendry to yank Carano in favor of backup Tom Rozantz.
 Pendry refused to do so, even when Carano dislocated his right arm and could not throw without "tremendous pain" shooting through it.
 A fuming DeBartolo ordered Heddleston and Pendry to meet with him at his office in Youngstown, Ohio the next morning.
 Pendry refused to come, and quit rather than be fired.
 Offensive line coach Ellis Rainsberger took over as interim coach for the rest of the season.

-They closed the season against Jacksonville in a torrential rainstorm; one sideline was so badly flooded that both teams had to share the other sideline.
+They closed the season against Jacksonville in a torrential rainstorm; one sideline of the Gator Bowl was so badly flooded that both teams had to share the other sideline.